Tabular Data and Variable Summaries

 Lecture 1.1 Check in

-Question 1: What if this file lived on a computer instead of online?
+Question 1: What if this file lived online instead of locally?

 Question 2: Why didn’t we have to specify that this dataset has a header?